KressAlex/rak_common_for_gateway/README.md

 # rak_common_for_gateway

+##      Setup:
+Hardware used: RAK7248 no LTE (RAK2287 + raspberry pi)
+- Configure RAK2287 reset pin from 17 to 25
+- On step 4 use option 7

 ##	Introduction

 The aim of this project is to help users to use the RAK Raspberry Pi Developer Gateway more easily.
 The User Guide can be get from our Web(https://docs.rakwireless.com/Introduction/).